ataylor89/unix_wisdom/shell.md

 When we think of GUIs, we think of widgets.

 When we think of command-line interfaces (CLIs) we think of commands.

+Does shell mean interface?

+It's almost like we're using the word shell to refer to an operating system's user interface.

+Maybe that's what it is.

+Maybe a shell is the user interface of an operating system.

+An operating system has a command-line interface and a graphical user interface.

+The Unix shell often refers to the command-line interface of Unix.

+The Unix shell is a command-line interface, a scripting language, a programming language, an interpreter.